TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 SnappyData runs on UNIX-like systems (for example, Linux, Mac OS).
 With on-premises installation, SnappyData is installed and operated from your in-house computing infrastructure.

+For quick start instructions on Installing SnappyData on-premise, refer [Getting Started with SnappyData On-premise](/quickstart/getting_started_by_installing_snappydata_on-premise.md).

+After installing SnappyData, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="singlehost"></a>
 ## Single-Host Installation